 Not short on space?
 Pass on this keyboard

-My ultimate recommendation for this keyboard for the purpose of live streaming is a pass – I feel that there are better keyboard options out there for live streamers that include a Numpad, and additional macro keys to control OBS more easily.
-Of course, you could always go for this keyboard, and pick an Elgato Streamdeck up for yourself to compensate for the loss, but then, you are still down extra keys that can be utilized for other things, like swapping scenes or playing sound effects.
+My ultimate recommendation for this keyboard for the purpose of live streaming is a pass – I feel that there are better keyboard options out there for live streamers that include a Numpad, and additional macro keys to control OBS stands for Open Broadcaster Software.
+It is a powerful free broadcasting software with many features that make broadcasting very easy. more easily.
+Of course, you could always go for this keyboard, and pick an Elgato Streamdeck up for yourself to compensate for the loss, but then, you are still down extra keys that can be utilized for other things, like swapping A scene is a collection of sources in OBS Studio.
+It is what viewers will see when you are broadcasting. or playing sound effects.

-Streamers are shortcut hungry, especially when you start to get creative with the number of sound effects & scene transitions.
+Streamers are shortcut hungry, especially when you start to get creative with the number of sound effects & A scene is a collection of sources in OBS Studio.
+It is what viewers will see when you are broadcasting. transitions.
 These little additions are great to set your stream apart from another.